AlphaJack/toc/USAGE.md

 ### Read the table of contents

 Let's say you want to structure your javascript file "example.js".
-Single line comments in this language start with `//`.
+Single-line comments in this language start with `//`.
 You open your file and add these comments where you need them:

 ```js